MD-Junayed000/HybridQA-DataBench-BERT/README.md

 - sample.parquet - A small subset (first 20 rows) of the dataset.
 - test_qa.csv - Contains the questions and corresponding dataset identifiers.

+The competition consists of 15 datasets, each representing a different domain such as HR analytics, finance, sports, healthcare, and more.
 ---

 ## *Methodology*
 ### *1. Data Preprocessing*
 Before running the model, we preprocess the data for consistency and efficiency.
 The steps include:
-- *Conversion*: We convert all.parquet and sample.parquet into structured CSV files (cleaned_all.csv and cleaned_sample.csv).
+- **Conversion**: We convert all.parquet and sample.parquet into structured CSV files (cleaned_all.csv and cleaned_sample.csv).
-- *Cleaning & Normalization*: Missing values are handled appropriately:
+- **Cleaning & Normalization**: Missing values are handled appropriately:
   - Categorical values are filled with 'Unknown'.
   - Numerical values are filled using *median imputation*.
   - Text columns are standardized (lowercasing, trimming extra spaces).
-- *Feature Engineering*: Extracting key numerical and categorical statistics to aid question-answering.
+- **Feature Engineering**: Extracting key numerical and categorical statistics to aid question-answering.
-- *Text Normalization*: We apply stemming, lemmatization, and remove special characters for better matching.
+- **Text Normalization**: We apply stemming, lemmatization, and remove special characters for better matching.

 ### *2. Question Answering Pipeline*
 Our system processes each question from test_qa.csv and determines the appropriate extraction method.
-We use a *hybrid approach* consisting of:
+We use a **hybrid approach** consisting of:

 #### *A) Rule-Based Question Answering*
 We extract answers directly from structured datasets using logical rules: